 All the options for scrolling and zooming in the Waveform view apply to the Pitches view.
 However, you also need to be able to zoom and scroll vertically as well as horizontally.
 There are numerous ways to scroll and zoom the pitch viewer:

-- Reset vertical zoom - double-click the piano or the zoom slider
+• Reset vertical zoom - double-click the zoom slider

 Side Bar